-- You may come across paraphernalia associated with making cannabis joints including: a pouch of, or traces of, loose tobacco, torn pieces of cardboard from cigarette boxes, or filter paper packets.114 - You may find burn holes in his/her clothes. - Money may disappear. - Drink in the house may disappear or be watered down. - Your child may go out for the evening with a rucksack. - He/she may be spending too much time in his/her room or become very secretive. - If substance abuse mainly occurs at the weekend, you may notice a change in mood midweek. - If there is a prolonged period away from home/peers, e.g. on a holiday during which there is not access to any substances, there may be a noticeable change (positive or negative) in his/her mood.115
+- · Becoming irritable and argumentative. - · A change in the normal circle of friends. - · A dis-improvement in personal appearance. - · Lack of energy. - · Increased signs of depression or anxiety or mood swings. - · An inclination to be away from the family. - · Loss of interest in hobbies. - · Dilated pupils, bloodshot eyes, circles under eyes. - · Change in weight, up or down. - Loss of appetite or constantly hungry (known as the "munchies"). - · Your child may come home chewing gum or mints, or smelling of excessive after-shave/perfume.
+To quote the experts, "When I have been drinking it is easy to hide it from my parents when I come home."
+1239 - You may come across paraphernalia associated with making cannabis joints including: a pouch/traces of lose tobacco, torn pieces of cardboard, or filter paper packets. - · You may find burn holes in his/her clothes. - Money may disappear. - · Drink in the house may disappear or be watered down. - · Your child may go out for the evening with a rucksack. - · He/she may be spending too much time in his/her room or become very secretive. - · If substance abuse mainly occurs at the weekend, you may see a change in mood mid-week. - · If there is a prolonged period away from home/peers, e.g. on a holiday during which there is not access to any substances, there may be a noticeable change in his/her mood.
+125